RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 (2011 version has cameras on the cover)<br><a href="https://archive.org/details/logiccontemporar0000kaha_b2b5/mode/2up">Full Free Book on Archive Org</a><br>

 ## Additional Guides and Comparisons
   Access to Better Quality, Helpful Services is Needed with Better Laws Preventing Coercion.
-Cases related to the arts are listed in details and in easy documents for references.
+Cases related to the arts are listed in details and in easy documents for references to encourage knowledge and competition in business.
 California's <a href="https://www.forthepeople.com/blog/california-updates-sexual-abuse-and-cover-accountability-act/">AB 2777</a> was not enough.<br>
 - Under <a href="https://github.com/RescueSocial/Victims_Cases_Film-Music-Arts/tree/main/Cases%20Documentation-Filings"><b>Documentations-Cases</a> and <a href="https://github.com/RescueSocial/Victims_Cases_Film-Music-Arts/tree/main/Perceptions%20Guides%20to%20Fixers">Perception Guides to Fixers</a>, see educational film sequences and interviews</b>:
 <br><b><i></b><a href="https://www.youtube.com/watch?v=Igs1WM2pA54">Dial M</a> (1954) - Example Coercion: Your Word Against Mine Scene (2/10) | Movieclips, in Context<br></i>